Mo Hin Khao

 Mo Hin Khao (มอหินขาว) is a white hill located in a broad field at Phu Laen Kha National Park, No.9, Tah Hin Ngom sub-district, Mueang District Chaiyaphum, Thailand.
-This place is known as “the Stonehenge in Thailand”.
+Mo Hin Khao is known as "the Stonehenge in Thailand".

 Formation of Mo Hin Khao

 Its geological features and surroundings are made of sedimentary rocks in Jurassic – Cretaceous periods 195 – 65 million years.
 After plate tectonics, folds and fragmentation of rocks happened, including decay and erosion from rain for a long time until it formed into many shapes.